vinceskahan/weatherflow-udp-listener/README.md

 ### --weewx --mqtt --stdout

-Similar to the examples above, adding the --mqtt option publishes to MQTT.
+Similar to the examples above, adding the --mqtt option 'also' publishes to MQTT.
 Again, in this example we add --stdout to show what is being published and to which MQTT topic.

 ```
 pi@zero:~ $ python listen.py --weewx --mqtt --stdout